Fees and payment methods

 Type of work (TOW) code descriptions

 In British Columbia and Alberta, the 2025 average fee per member is $5,071.
 This is unchanged from 2024 and is less than it was in 2020.
-Therefore, membership fees in this region will remain unchanged
+Therefore, membership fees in this region will be similar to 2024 levels.

 In Ontario, the 2025 average fee per member is $7,287, which is also unchanged from 2024.
-Fees for members in Ontario will remain unchanged.
+Fees for members in Ontario will also remain similar to their 2024 levels.

 After several years of unprecedentedly low membership fees in Quebec, the 2025 average fee per member will increase to $448.
 While all membership fees in Quebec will increase, they are still much lower than pre-pandemic levels.